wirefalls/geo-nft/README.md

 <img height=auto width=100% src="./media/geo-earth.jpg" alt="Geolocation for nftables">

-## Geolocation for nftables
-The project name changed recently.
-If you have v1.0.x of the script please see the [Name Change](https://github.com/wirefalls/geo-nft/wiki/Name-Change) notice in the Wiki for instructions on how to upgrade to the latest version.

 ### Introduction

 &nbsp; &nbsp;***Geolocation for nftables*** is a Bash script to create nftables sets of country specific IP address ranges for use with firewall rulesets.
 The project provides a simple and flexible way to implement geolocation filtering with [nftables](https://netfilter.org/projects/nftables/).